Maritime passenger terminal: Facilities

 Passenger terminals may vary greatly in size.
 A small ferry terminal servicing a commuter ferry may just have the means to tie up the vessel and a waiting area for passengers.
 Even for a large, vehicle-carrying cross-sea ferry, the terminal at a small island location may be similar sized, with just a short ramp to enable vehicles to be driven onto the ferry.

 Passengers may be loaded onto a ship from the wharf by a gangway or by a linkspan.
 Goods packed in containers may be driven onto the vessel by a vehicle which then detaches itself from the container and returns to shore.

 If the passenger terminal handles vehicles (which is common especially in cross-sea ferry terminals), it will usually have the facilities, such as appropriate markings on the ground, to enable the vehicles to line up in an orderly manner.
 Vehicles may be driven off the ship directly, if the vessel is a Roll-on/roll-off ship.

 Passenger terminals in large ports usually have passenger facilities comparable with medium-sized airports, including waiting areas, ticketing desks, luggage deposit and retrieval areas, and food, beverage and other retail outlets.
 Ferry terminals for international ferries, such as those crossing between the United Kingdom and continental Europe, also have customs and immigration inspection facilities and security control areas similar to an international airport.

 Historically, the largest passenger terminals were located in major coastal cities servicing large ocean liners.
 With the demise of most ocean liners in the later half of the 20th century and the rise of cruise ship tourism in its stead, the largest passenger terminals today are those in "cruise home ports".
 In addition to extensive facilities to service passengers, these terminals must also be capable of handling the large amount of supplies required by large cruise ships and ocean liners.

 Major passenger ports (such as the Port of Southampton) tend to have numerous docks and wharves, some with multiple berths, in order to handle more than one ship simultaneously.
-Some ports → a single, large passenger terminal to service multiple docks, while others have multiple terminal buildings, each servicing a dock or wharf, so that passengers can board vessels directly from the terminal.
+Some ports have a single, large passenger terminal to service multiple docks, while others have multiple terminal buildings, each servicing a dock or wharf, so that passengers can board vessels directly from the terminal.